 - There was no general consensus among business leaders about how often employees should work at the office — among the options presented to business executives, the most commonly chosen scenarios involved having employees in the office three (29 percent), five (21 percent), or four (18 percent) days per week.

 - 75 percent of business executives expected at least half of their office workers to be back in their respective offices by July.

 - 91 percent of business leaders expected at least half of their office workers to be back in their offices by the end of 2021.

 - Only 17 percent of business leaders intended to have employees back in the office “as soon as feasible” — 26 percent thought “limited remote schedules” might be the way to go, while 32 percent said they were going with the flow and might actually increase the level of remote work.

 Our Enterprise plans can also help your organization comply with strict data privacy laws and location requirements in certain areas of the world, including Australia, Canada, the United Kingdom, and the European Union.
-As a JotForm Enterprise customer, you can decide where your dedicated cloud server will be physically located and host your data in any part of the world.
+As a Jotform Enterprise customer, you can decide where your local data residency center will be physically located and host your data in any part of the world.

 Enterprise even enables you to add multiple administrators and users to your account, as well as control the level of access that these employees have to specific forms.

 With the power of Jotform’s data collection and team collaboration tools, as well as the enhanced support offered through Jotform Enterprise, you can rely on a single software solution to manage the reopening process for your organization’s facilities.